-Our forward-looking statement applies to custom supplement permission set licenses, user license restrictions, and partner business org provisioning.
+Our forward-looking statement applies to partner business org provisioning.
 Make your purchasing decisions based on currently available technology.

 After your development environment is set up, you can use the demo application to try out the Partner Licensing Platform (PLP).